Adame Faïz

-Adame Faïz (born 10 June 2005) is a French professional footballer who plays as a midfielder for the Ligue 1 club Lille.
+Adame Faïz (born 10 June 2005) is a French professional footballer who plays as a midfielder for club Aubagne Air Bel.

 Playing career

 Faïz is a youth product of the French clubs Étoile Sportive Oésienne, SC Tours Nord and EBSC before moving to Lille in 2020.
 On 26 July 2022, he signed his first professional contract with Lille until 2025.
 He was promoted to Lille's U19's and their reserves for the 2022–23 season.
 He made his professional debut with them as a late substitute in a 2–0 UEFA Europa Conference League win over Olimpija Ljubljana on 30 November 2023.

 Personal life

 Faïz holds both Algerian and French nationalities.